Durham student 'immediately' turned over gun brought to school

-DURHAM, NC (WTVD) --A student at an elementary school in Durham inadvertently brought a gun to school Monday, according to authorities.
+DURHAM, NC (WTVD) --A student at an elementary school in Durham inadvertently had a gun at school Monday, according to authorities.

-Officials said the student arrived at Glenn Elementary School at 2415 East Geer St., and realized a weapon was in his belongings.
+Officials said the student arrived at Glenn Elementary School at 2415 East Geer St., and realized a weapon was in their belongings.

 The student immediately turned the weapon into the school administration without incident.
 Law enforcement responded to assist the school administration.